 18. An evaluation questionnaire was distributed to assess the relevance, effectiveness and impact of the Forum.
 A total of 62 participants responded to the questionnaire.
 The majority of the respondents rated the overall quality of the meeting as high.
 Most respondents thought the Forum papers prepared by ESCWA as well as the presentations to be of good quality.
 Respondents commended the clarity of the meeting objectives while many thought that it met its objectives and provided a good opportunity for networking and experience sharing among experts.
 When asked about the need for follow-up regarding the results of the meeting, most of the respondents were positive.
-In view of the importance of the topic, participants requested to maintain momentum by finalizing the regional sustainable development goals proposal and the Arab Strategic Framework for Sustainable Development, taking into consideration the comments of member States.
-Proposals to address national and regional mechanisms of implementation and follow-up were also raised.
+In view of the importance of the topic, participants requested to maintain momentum by finalizing the regional sustainable development goals proposal and the Arab Strategic Framework for Sustainable Development, taking into consideration and follow-up were also raised.

-Annex
+Annex\